 Admissions Data (Standard 509(b)(1))

 Indiana Tech Law School uses a holistic approach in reviewing applications for admission.
 Three members of the faculty, and the assistant dean for admissions, serve on an Admissions Committee and they review every application that is received.
 Each member of the committee has attended law school and possesses a J.D., so they understand that a successful law student is a well-rounded person with a variety of life experiences.
 To that end, multiple factors are considered when determining whom to admit to our program.

-The Law School offers academic scholarships to students based on their highest score on the Law School Admission Test.
-Those scholarships are renewable each year of law school as long as the student maintains a 3.0 GPA.
-The Law School’s median GPA has not yet been established because students have not taken any exams.
+The Law School offers academic scholarships to students predominantly based on their highest score on the Law School Admission Test.
+Scholarships are renewable each year of law school as long as the student maintains a 3.0 GPA.

 Information on Indiana Tech Law School administrators, faculty and staff can be found below:

-Please visit the Law School academic calendar for the most up-to-date information for the academic year.
+Please visit the Law School academic calendar for the most up-to-date information.